element-hq/element-web/docs/cypress.md

 already familiar with Cypress.

 1. Test a well-isolated unit of functionality.
 The more specific, the easier it will be to tell what's wrong when they fail.
 1. Don't depend on state from other tests: any given test should be able to run in isolation.
-1. Try to avoid driving the UI for anything other than the UI you're trying to test. eg. if you're testing that the user can send a reaction to a message, it's best to send a message using a REST API, then react to it using the UI, rather than using the element-web UI to send the message.
+1. Try to avoid driving the UI for anything other than the UI you're trying to test. e.g. if you're testing that the user can send a reaction to a message, it's best to send a message using a REST API, then react to it using the UI, rather than using the element-web UI to send the message.
 1. Avoid explicit waits. `cy.get()` will implicitly wait for the specified element to appear and